-It's a good idea to consider your preferences early in the year and see if your child is eligible to attend the school of your preference.
+It's a good idea to consider your preferences early in the previous year and see if your child is eligible to attend the school of your preference.

 Parents are encouraged to attend information sessions at local schools to assist them to choose a school for their child.

 Primary and secondary schools cooperate to ease students through this transition.
-Often secondary students revisit their old primary school to tell Year 7 students what secondary school is like.

 This page was last reviewed on 25 Oct 2016